AidanNovo/FantasyPhysicsRedux/design.md

 Idea:
 - Neutrino oscillation card can reward you more for having different flavors of neutrino?

+## Token Refactor Structure
+cards.py - hold card (and token) definitions

-## Card Design Elements
+## Card Design Graphic Elements

-The card design needs all of the following:
+The final card design needs all of the following:
 - Card name
 - Card type
 - Card tags